jcast6/jcast6/README.md

 My favorite language to use is java, and I am currently learning python for data science.

 I enjoy computer science because it has helped me develop my problem solving skills, and It helps me stay up to date with technology around the world.
-I like to solve problems and create an application with programming that gives a solution.
+I like to solve problems and create applications with programming that give solutions.